 Helping Young People to Accept Assistance

 Only 1 in 4 young people who have mental health problems receive any professional assistance (Commonwealth of Australia, 2000).
 There may be many reasons why this is so.
-In conjunction with Monash University, Neo is undertaking research to better understand this statistic and find ways to facilitate young people accessing professional support.
+In conjunction with Monash University, Neo has undertaken research to better understand this statistic and find ways to facilitate young people accessing professional support.
 However, one major reason why young people can be reluctant to seek support is their need to assert their independence, especially towards adults.
 So, any suggestions that they are not independent, i.e. need help, is likely to be met with feelings of inadequacy or anger.

 Remember these key points when talking to a young person: